schiersj/Raytracer/README.md

 Raytracer
 =========
 A Raytracing program.
-You can complile it by runing the included Makefile.
+You can complile it by running the included Makefile.